FlyingEwok/MinecraftSplitscreenSteamdeck/README.md

 ## Requirements
 - **Java 21** (OpenJDK 21)
 - Linux (Steam Deck or any modern distro)
+- *Steam Deck users: For proper controller counting, you must disable the built-in Steam Deck controller when an external controller is connected.
+See [Steam-Deck.Auto-Disable-Steam-Controller](https://github.com/scawp/Steam-Deck.Auto-Disable-Steam-Controller).*

 ## What gets installed
 - [PollyMC](https://github.com/fn2006/PollyMC) AppImage